gonzalovsilva/orgColor/README.md

-# orgColor README
+# orgcolor README

-This is the README for your extension "orgColor".
+This is the README for your extension "orgcolor".
 After writing up a brief description, we recommend including the following sections.

 ## Features